Skip to content

 Description+

-These economical routines require minimal materials, preparation, and classroom time.
-They have been field-tested by over 250 public school teachers, who use a wide range of curricula and work in urban, rural, and suburban settings with diverse students, including English language learners.
-This book demonstrates how these instructional routines worked for these teachers and how they can work for you too!
+These culturally and linguistically responsive routines provide embedded differentiation while offering teachers a window into their students’ understanding.
+They require minimal materials, preparation, and classroom time and have been field-tested by over 250 public school teachers who use a wide range of curricula and work in urban, rural, and suburban settings with diverse students, including English language learners.
+Using examples from these teachers, this book demonstrates how these instructional routines worked for them and how they can work for you too!

 Book Features: